Syntax and Semantics of Linear Dependent Types: Semantics of ILDTT

-Finally, if $\Sigma_{Lf}$ are demanded to satisfy the Beck-Chevalley condition and Frobenius reciprocity, then $(\mathcal{C},\mathcal{L})$ satisfies the comprehension schema iff it admits $!$-types. \end{theorem} \begin{proof}Suppose that we have said right adjoints $M_\Delta$.
+Finally, if $\Sigma_{Lf}$ are required to satisfy the Beck-Chevalley condition and Frobenius reciprocity, then $(\mathcal{C},\mathcal{L})$ satisfies the comprehension schema iff it admits $!$-types. \end{theorem} \begin{proof}Suppose that we have the stated right adjoints $M_\Delta$.
 We will construct a comprehension schema.